 \begin{remark}[Boundary Considerations] Theorem~\ref{normal_vector_identity_theorem} needs to be modified slightly if $\bm{p}_{j}$ is a boundary point.
 In this case, Eq.~\eqref{vector_identity} can be changed as follows

 where $\bm{n}_{B}$ is the outward-pointing normal vector of the boundary 3-simplex $B$. \end{remark}

-\begin{remark}[Implementation Details] We recommend implementing Eq.~\eqref{vector_identity} from Theorem~\ref{normal_vector_identity_theorem} and Eq.~\eqref{vector_identity_boundary} from Remark~\ref{boundary_remark_01} as follows: \begin{itemize} \item Loop over each 4-simplex in the triangulation. \item For each 4-simplex $T$, loop over the 3-facets. \item For each facet, identify the vertices of the facet in the global numbering system, e.g.~$\bm{p}_{i_1}, \bm{p}_{i_2}, \bm{p}_{i_3}$, and $\bm{p}_{i_4}$, along with the vertex opposite the facet, e.g.~$\bm{p}_{i_5}$. \item Update the directed-hyperarea vector for the edge $\bm{p}_{k} - \bm{p}_{j}$ using each vertex of the facet
+\begin{remark}[Implementation Details] We recommend implementing Eq.~\eqref{vector_identity} from Theorem~\ref{normal_vector_identity_theorem} and Eq.~\eqref{vector_identity_boundary} from Remark~\ref{boundary_remark_01} as follows: \begin{itemize} \item Loop over each 4-simplex in the triangulation. \item For each 4-simplex $T$, loop over the 3-faces. \item For each face, identify the vertices of the face in the global numbering system, e.g.~$\bm{p}_{i_1}, \bm{p}_{i_2}, \bm{p}_{i_3}$, and $\bm{p}_{i_4}$, along with the vertex opposite the face, e.g.~$\bm{p}_{i_5}$. \item Update the directed-hyperarea vector for the edge $\bm{p}_{k} - \bm{p}_{j}$ using each vertex of the face